 - A broken or poking arch wire can often be bent in with a pencil erasure or cut with nail clippers.
 Call our office during patient hours if you do not feel the problem has been resolved properly.

 Following a direct injury to your mouth or teeth, whether undergoing orthodontic care or not, immediately ice the injured area and you should contact your regular dentist as soon as possible.
 Usually an x-ray of the involved tooth or teeth is needed to determine the extent of injury.

 If a tooth has been displaced, knocked out, or fractured, it is best to contact your family dentist first, since we may not have the necessary materials or anesthesia required to treat these injuries.
 If the appliances are dislodged or displaced, we will need to replace or adjust the appliances as soon as possible after you have seen your general dentist, depending upon the comfort level of the patient.

 After Office Hours

-If an orthodontic emergency arises where the patient is in pain after hours, please contact our office.
-Information is available regarding who to contact for further assistance.
+If an orthodontic situation arises where the patient is in severe discomfort after hours, please contact our office.
+Through our voice mail information is available regarding who to contact for further assistance.